-If a child is receiving intervention (speech, medical, occupational and or physical therapy; counseling, educational consultation, etc.), the family should inform the Early Childhood Director (Donna Peters, 545-8617 or dpeters@weinsteinjcc.org or the Inclusion Coordinator Gini Blostein-Wolf, 285-6500x8119) and must complete the Early Childhood Policy for Visiting Specialists form (see Appendix IV).

-2. Any specialist coming to evaluate, observe or provide therapy to a child must contact Gini Blostein-Wolf, Inclusion Coordinator at 285-6500 ext.
-8119 or gblostein-wolf@weinsteinjcc.org prior to the initial visit.

-- Specialists should enter through the main Weinstein JCC entrance and check in at the reception desk to obtain a pass to the preschool.
+- 1. If a child is receiving intervention (speech, medical, occupational and or physical therapy; counseling, educational consultation, etc.), the family should inform, Inclusion/Support Coordinator at 285-6500x8119 and must complete the Early Childhood Policy for Visiting Specialists form (see Appendix IV). - 2.
+Any specialist coming to evaluate, observe or provide therapy to a child must Inclusion/Support Coordinator at 285-6500 ext.
+8119 prior to the initial visit. - 3.
+Specialists should enter through the main Weinstein JCC entrance and check in at the reception desk to obtain a pass to the preschool.
 Each time they visit, specialists are required to sign the Visitors Log located on the wall outside the workroom/Inclusion office across from Room 6. - 4.
 A meeting with the family, preschool staff and the child's specialists will be scheduled to provide information about the child's needs and daily routines in order to develop a Preschool Individual Education Social Plan (IESP).
 Goals and strategies will be identified which will be embedded throughout the child's preschool day.